 Newmarket Lane, Clay Cross, S45 9AP

-This will be the third year of pick your own pumpkins at Stretton Hall Farm Shop near Clay Cross.
-The lovely team have planted 15 different varieties including plenty of white and warty pumpkins.
-There are dedicated photo areas with prop boards etc, and there’s plenty of seasonal refreshments – including from their brand new tea rooms and on site BBQ.
+Pick your own pumpkins at Stretton Hall Farm Shop near Clay Cross.
+For 2024, the lovely team have planted a whopping 20 different varieties including plenty of white and warty pumpkins.
+There are dedicated photo areas with prop boards etc, and there’s plenty of seasonal refreshments – including from their tea rooms.

 Their bijou farm shop is a firm favourite of mine and this is a lovely place to pick your own pumpkin in north east Derbyshire.
 It’s the one PYO pumpkin place to my knowledge where you can also get a pumpkin spiced latte – and where dogs are welcomed.